-The Theme of the target module is determined by the Theme defined in the Application Template which can implement different UI frameworks.
-This means, for example, that the Traditional Web Applications based on the Silk UI Framework Application Templates are incompatible with the Screen Templates created for OutSystems UI Framework.
+The Theme of the target module is determined by the Theme defined in the App Template.
+App Template can implement different UI frameworks.
+This means, for example, that the Traditional Web Apps based on the Silk UI App Templates are incompatible with the Screen Templates created for OutSystems UI.

 When a developer confirms the creation of a Screen based on a Screen Template, Service Studio does the following: